grep www /etc/httpd/conf/httpd.conf

 In the example above we are using grep to search for the term www in the file /etc/httpd/conf/httpd.conf.
 4 results were returned.
 It’s a pretty straightforward command. grep ships with a lot more functionality.
 Feel free to browse through the manpage for grep, which you can get to by running man grep.

-Now we’ll look at a feature of grep that allows you to search through a document for two terms, using command only.
+Now we’ll look at a feature of grep that allows you to search through a document for two terms, using only one command.
 Let’s modify the command shown above to search for www, and also for the term server.

 # grep ‘www\|server’ /etc/httpd/conf/httpd.conf